Must Die!: Career

-In February 2019, Bates released "Bliss 2K" on Never Say Die, a dubstep track with hardstyle influences.
-This was continued with "Chaos", released on May of the same year, and "Epiphany System" in June.
+In February 2019, Bates released "BLISS 2K" on Never Say Die, a dubstep track with hardstyle influences.
+This was continued with "CHAOS", released on May of the same year, and "EPIPHANY RUSH" in June.
 In August 2019, Bates produced a remix of Svdden Death's "Castles".
-Bates made several more notable releases throughout 2019, including "Misery System", and "Funeral Zone".
-Bates collaborated with Zomboy a second time on the track "Revival" for the EP "Rock and Roll Pt.
-2".
+Bates made several more notable releases throughout 2019, including "MISERY SYSTEM", and "FUNERAL ZONE".
+Bates collaborated with Zomboy a second time on the track "Revival" for the EP Rott & Roll Pt.
+2.

 In August 2020, Bates released a remix of the song "Another Me" by Seven Lions, Excision, and Wooli.
-Bates announced his second album, titled "Crisis Vision" in April 2021, which was released on Never Say Die Records the following month.
-This was preceded with several singles from the album on the label, including "Nerve Damage", "Hellburst", and "Sorrow Tech".
+Bates announced his second album, titled CRISIS VISION, in April 2021, which was released on Never Say Die Records the following month and featured increasing influences from techno and hard dance.
+This was preceded with several singles from the album on the label, including "NERVE DAMAGE", "HELLBURST", and "SORROW TECH".
 The announcement was followed by the single "LOL OK", a collaboration with dubstep producer Skream and Akeos.

 In 2022, Bates collaborated with Zomboy on a track on Zomboy's EP Dead Man Walking Pt.
 1. He released the single "ANGELWARE" later in March.
+He then made an appearance on Eptic's debut album, The End of the World, on the song Skill Check.
+In November of that year, he released his third album, FERAL FANTASY, through Create Music Group, which includes collaborations from producers Lil Texas, Descender, and Water Spirit.
+It was preceded by the singles "GRAVEBLOOM", "U SHOULD KNOW", and "KEEP U SAFE".

+In 2023, Bates released the VAMPIRE WEAPON: CRIMSON EP through Create Music Group, preceded by the singles "DALLAS", "UNDERGROUND", and "ETERNALLY", the latter of which featured Bates performing his own deathcore vocals.

+In 2024, Bates created the Hivemind alias alongside fellow dubstep musicians Kayzo and Space Laces.
+Bates made his debut release on Monstercat in 2025 with "Back 2 The Rave", a collaboration with Kayzo.